weejayuk/jump.ios/Docs/JUMP Integration Guide.md

     captureTraditionalRegistrationFormName:captureTraditionalRegistrationFormName
          captureSocialRegistrationFormName:captureSocialRegistrationFormName
                               captureAppId:captureAppId];
+    }

 ## Start the User Sign-In Flow

-To start the authentication and sign-in flow, send the `startEngageSignInDialogForDelegate:` message to the `JRCapture`
+To start the authentication and sign-in flow, send the `startEngageSignInForDelegate:` message to the `JRCapture` class.
+For example, you could call this method when your app's sign-in button is pressed:
-class:

-TODO DESCRIBE RUNNING THIS FROM VIEW CONTROLLER AND USING APP DELEGATE AS CAPTURE DELEGATE
+    @interface MyAppSignInViewController () <JRCaptureDelegate>
+    @end

+    // ...

+    @implementation MyAppSignInViewController

+    // ...

+    - (IBAction)signInButtonTouchUpInside:(id)sender
+    {
         [JRCapture startEngageSignInForDelegate:self];
+    }

 This starts the Engage user authentication flow, the result of which is used to sign-in to Capture.
 Once a user is signed in, the library instantiates a user model object (an instance of `JRCaptureUser`.)